-1) Includes the repayment of the outstanding mortgage payable balance on Mount Vernon.
-The lender has the option to call the loan on April 15, 2013 or any time thereafter.

-2) Our \$400.0 million revolving credit facility matures on July 6, 2015, subject to a one-year extension at our option.
-As of March 31, 2012, there was \$0 drawn under this credit facility.

-3) The total debt maturities differs from the total reported on the consolidated balance sheet due to the unamortized net premium or discount on certain mortgage loans, senior notes and debentures as of March 31, 2012.
+- 1) Includes the repayment of the outstanding mortgage payable balance on Mount Vernon.
+The lender has the option to call the loan on April 15, 2013 or any time thereafter, however, we can prepay the loan at any time after October 14, 2012 at par. - 2) Our \$400.0 million revolving credit facility matures on July 6, 2015, subject to a one-year extension at our option.
+As of June 30, 2012, there was \$0 drawn under this credit facility. - 3) The total debt maturities differs from the total reported on the consolidated balance sheet due to the unamortized net premium or discount on certain mortgage loans, senior notes and debentures as of June 30, 2012.